sblask/imsa/README.md

 The instance metadata service in EC2 is available at 169.254.169.254.
 So you need to get your machine to listen at 169.254.169.254 too.
-As you do not want to expose your AWS credentials to the outside(you still need to be careful with proxies and the like), you need to add the IP to your loopback device which restricts its availability to your machine.
+As you do not want to expose your AWS credentials to the outside, you need to add the IP to your loopback device which restricts its availability to your machine(you still need to be careful with proxies and the like).
 This can be done by editing `/etc/network/interfaces`.
 Assuming it looks like this:

 ```